Radiofrequency Facial Results: What It Does + If It’s Worth It

 Q: Does it hurt?
 Nope.
 It’s warm, maybe slightly tingly, but not painful.

 Q: Is there downtime?
-None.
-You might be a little flushed after, but it goes away in an hour.
+Minimal.
+You might be a little flushed for an hour or two, but it fades quickly.

 Q: How long does it last?
 Results build with sessions, but you’ll see a difference after one.
 Most people do it 4–6x.